Latest News

 LJAG’s fundraising activities have brought over £600,000 into Loughborough Junction and we have been instrumental in attracting over £3 million of public investment into the area.

-Over 13 years LJAG has delivered art projects which have improved a pedestrian alleyway under a railway bridge; run two street photography projects; launched an augmented reality app linked to the history of World War One; run community events including four street parties; health events; a community festival; run cycle maintenance classes; craft workshops; a mapping project; installed street planters and run community planting days.
+Over the years, LJAG has delivered art projects which have improved a pedestrian alleyway under a railway bridge; run two street photography projects; launched an augmented reality app linked to the history of World War One; run community events including four street parties; health events; a community festival; run cycle maintenance classes; craft workshops; a mapping project; installed street planters and run community planting days.
 We have worked with Lambeth council on the production of the Loughborough Junction Plan and on public realm improvements and we facilitate monthly meetings of the Loughborough Junction Neighbourhood Forum.

-LJAG rescued the Grove Adventure Playground from permanent closure and since summer 2018 it has run holiday and Saturday play schemes.
+LJAG rescued the Grove Adventure Playground from permanent closure and since summer 2018 it has run holiday and regular play schemes.
 Situated in Gordon Grove, the playground has a history going back 50 years and has some of the most adventurous climbing structures in London.
 The playground has been a great success.
 Over 400 children and young people between the ages of six and 14 are registered to use the playground and our popular holiday play schemes are attended by up to 75 children a day.

 LJAGaccounts2017-2018signed